MichelSc/playgroundsparql/README.md

       - TODO evaluate
     - middle way: derive rdf:subPropertyOf mm:elements
       - this make it transparent for the adpoter
+  - possible solution
-  - recursivity
+    - impose props
-    - TODO: replicator for substeps
+    - leave types as optionals